tommyettinger/colorful-gdx/README.md

 [this list by lightness](https://tommyettinger.github.io/colorful-gdx/ColorTableValueSimpleOklab.html).

 You can use [this small libGDX web app](https://tommyettinger.github.io/colorful-gdx/description/) to experiment with different descriptions and what they produce.
-Use the `[` and `]` keys to change modes; there's an RGB, Oklab, IPT_HQ, and comparison mode.
-The comparison mode may be the most useful; it has 3 bars that change color using different color spaces and their SimplePalette transformations.
+Use the `[` and `]` keys to change modes; there are RGB, Oklab, IPT_HQ, CIELAB, comparison, and gradient modes.
+The comparison mode may be the most useful; it has 4 bars that change color using different color spaces and their SimplePalette transformations.
+The gradient mode is new, and lets you preview Oklab gradients between two described colors.

 ### HSLC